Solaire/GLC/README.md

 - Flag favourites;
 - Create a Desktop shortcut, or export a group of shortcuts to a given location;
 - Uninstall a game;
-  - Uninstall not currently available for some platforms (e.g., Epic, Indiagala, itch).
+  - Uninstall not currently available for some platforms (e.g., Indiagala, itch).
+- Install owned games;
+  - Non-installed games only supported for some platforms (for Steam, user profile must be set to public)
 - Change between grid/list mode;
 - Change between light/dark mode.
   - Colours can be further customised; see below.